Reference

 When to use

 Start of a session to build broad codebase familiarity.
-Pairs with get_architecture_overview.
+Pairs well with get_architecture_overview for comprehensive orientation.

 Example prompt